- The flicker effect (FOOC) in A/B testing skews results and degrades user experience

 | Google Optimize | ~10 KB (discontinued) | None | Negligible |

-Synchronous loading in head
+Synchronous Loading in Head

-No DOM reflow
+No DOM Reflow

-A/B testing invisible to your visitors.
+Invisible A/B testing for your visitors.

 11.5 KB.
-Renders under 30ms.
+Rendering under 30ms.
 Zero flicker.
 Zero layout shift.
-From €149/month.
+Starting at €149/month.

 Don't trust vendor claims — measure yourself: